-- Online use your credit card by logging into The Zone or CLASS-Web. - Mail send a check or money order for full payment.
-DO

-NOT SEND CASH! - In-person pay by cash, check or credit card at the Admissions and Records Office. - NELNET sign up for our online payment plan see page 68 for details.
+- Online use your credit card by logging into CLASS-Web. - Mail send a check or money order for full payment.
+DO NOT SEND CASH! - In-person pay by cash, check or credit card at the Admissions and Records Office. - NELNET sign up for our online payment plan available for Spring and Fall terms only see page 66 for details.